mattm1346/Rock-Paper-Scissors/README.md

 ![W3C html](assets/images/screenshots/validator-css.png)

 Found no errors when running JavaScript code through [Jshint](https://jshint.com/).
 Found some minor warnings alerting that some functions may not be available in all browser versions.

+While using chromes developer tools, I encountered an error log in the console alerting that 'favicon' could not be found.
+This error displayed a few times but I have not seen it when running recently so I believe this error to be fixed.

 ## Different Devices